-Aluminum gray Bulthaup cabinets on the massive island establish the color theme
+Aluminum gray Bulthaup minimalist cabinets on the massive island establish the color theme

 The Midwestern couple who built this loft intended it to double as a gallery for their contemporary art collection.
 That dictates zero clutter, name-brand modern furniture, sleek surfaces and art-as-accessories, even in the kitchen since it’s open to the living and dining rooms.